grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 tags: [Engineering, GrabMaps, KartaCam, Maps, Edge AI]
 comments: true
 cover_photo: /img/kartacam-powers-grabmaps/cover.png
 excerpt: "The foundation for making maps lies in imagery and ensuring that it is fresh, high quality and collected in an efficient yet low-cost manner.
-Read this to find out how the Geo team created KartaCam, how it addresses those concerns and its future enhancements."
+Read this to find out how the Geo team created KartaCam, how it addresses those concerns, and its future enhancements."
 ---

 ## Introduction